pclalv/crystal-key-item-randomizer/README.md

 # crystal-key-item-randomizer

-A Clojure + Clojurescript application for randomizing the key items (including HMs) in Pokemon Crystal.
+A Clojure + Clojurescript application for randomizing the key items (including HMs) in the speedchoice fork of Pokemon Crystal.

 ## changes